ArmanHussainDS/CapstoneProjectFIS/README.md

 ## Future Improvement Ideas

 Given the opportunity to further improve this project and with less computationally intensive limitations, I would run more classification models including but not limited to Gaussian Naive Bayes and K-Nearest Neighbours algorithms.

+The use neural networks to detect loan recovery rates following loan acceptance could be particularly conducive for banks.
+Lastly, applying our hyper parameters to other economical datasets of similar binary classification problems